ShortlistShortlistedRemoved from shortlist 52

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.

-Accessory-wise, along with the previously mentioned features, the Yamaha EF6300iSDE is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+Along with the aforementioned features, from an accessory standpoint, the Yamaha EF6300iSDE's box includes the typical documentation and an owner's manual (opens in a new tab), which will help you start your generator promptly.
 An official storage cover is available, as a separate purchase.

 Emissions